TZstatsADS/Spring2019-Proj4-group4/doc/a_note_on_contributions.md

 [Contribution Statement]
  + Ziyi Liao:
   Worked on feature extraction; collaborated with Weixuan Wu, completed the error detection process; Helped with ReadMe.
+ + Caihui Xiao:
+  Worked on text correction; collaborated with Sitong Liu, and Xinyi Chen; Helped with ReadMe.